tjseitz/FPES_metagenomics/README.md

 [Metaphlan2](https://github.com/biobakery/biobakery/wiki/metaphlan2#create-a-heatmap-with-hclust2)

-Try this out once you have the merged mpa too for another type of analysis:
+Try this out once you have the merged mpa for an additional type of analysis:

 [LEfSe](http://huttenhower.org/galaxy/)